 The student should ensure that the environment in which they take the test is quiet and free of distractions.
 The environment for testing should be free of books, papers, pens, bags, course materials, handouts, additional computers/electronic devices.
-However, courses such as Math, may require a blank sheet of paper and pen/pencil.
-Instructors will provide specific testing guidelines and the use paper during a test.
+However, courses such as Math may require a blank sheet of paper and pen/pencil.
+Instructors will provide specific testing guidelines.